 Thermal insulation of floors

 Thermal insulation is a key component in wood floor construction and plays a major role in the energy performance of the building.
 To achieve good thermal insulation, quality materials with good insulation performance must be used.
-There are various materials on the market ranging from natural wood fiber or cellulose to glass wool or basaltic wool.
+There are various materials on the market, ranging from natural wood fiber or cellulose to glass wool or basaltic wool.

-Class Meister distinguishes itself by using innovative and sustainable solutions for the construction of energy efficient houses.
-The prefabricated suspended timber floor, together with the Krinner micropile foundation, offers not only an environmentally friendly alternative to traditional concrete construction, but also significant advantages in terms of thermal efficiency, construction time and durability.
-The company aims to transform the way houses are built, while having a positive impact on the environment and providing energy-efficient homes.
-Such houses have already been built by Class Meister in Romania, as well as in France (images below) and other European countries.
+Class Meister stands out by using innovative and sustainable solutions for the construction of energy-efficient houses.
+The suspended prefabricated timber floor, together with the foundation on metal micropiles, offers not only an environmentally friendly alternative to traditional concrete construction, but also significant advantages in terms of thermal efficiency, construction time, durability and a more budget-friendly cost.

 Add comment